-With the easing of lockdown, Ian Welch is using the flavours of North Africa to deliver his garden guests the perfect sharing meal, a Moroccan lamb tagine.
+With spring in the air, Ian Welch is using the flavours of North Africa to deliver his garden guests the perfect sharing meal, a Moroccan lamb tagine.

-The first easing of the current lockdown allows small groups of family and friends to meet and socialise outside, and with that comes one of life's great pleasures, the sharing of food.
-Although the British climate does not always lend itself to al fresco dining, now is a time when we can all embrace the end of winter and the signs of hope that spring (and a Government roadmap) brings, and eat outside.
+Although the British climate does not always lend itself to al fresco dining, now is a time when we can all embrace the end of winter and the signs of hope that spring brings, and eat outside.

 Roast lamb is a traditional spring favourite but it does not necessarily lend itself to an informal garden gathering so, instead, I am opting to entertain my first garden guests with a Moroccan lamb tagine, a one pot dish that can either be cooked outside over coal, or prepared inside and easily delivered to your gathering.